King for a Day... Fool for a Lifetime: Singles

 Before the album's release, the song "Digging the Grave" was released as a single on February 28, 1995.
+It was chosen ahead of several more pop-friendly tracks on the album.
+Gould said in 1995, "radio will say our song 'Digging the Grave' is too hard for them, too metal.
+[But] if we do a song like 'Evidence', then none of the metal stations will want it."
 That March, the band appeared on the British television program Top of the Pops to promote the single, later performing it on MTV Europe, Canal+'s Nulle Part Ailleurs and The Jon Stewart Show.
 The single reached number 16 on the UK Singles Chart, and number 12 on the Australian ARIA Charts.
 It featured on an episode of Beavis and Butt-head in August 1995, and was included on the soundtrack of the 1996 Italian film Jack Frusciante è uscito dal gruppo.
-A video for the song was recorded, directed by Marcus Raboy, and filmed in San Francisco. and was later included on the collection Who Cares a Lot?: The Greatest Videos.
+A video for the song was recorded, directed by Marcus Raboy, and filmed in San Francisco. and was later included on the collection Who Cares a Lot?
+The Greatest Videos.

 "Ricochet" was released as the album's second single on May 1, 1995; and was promoted with an appearance on Late Night with Conan O'Brien.
+In April 1995, Billboard described the song's sound as "grungy hard rock".
 The song peaked at number 27 on the UK charts and number 58 in Australia.
 The song was also included on the soundtrack to the 1996 PlayStation game Fox Hunt.
 A video for "Ricochet" was filmed in Paris and directed by Alex Hemmings.
-It does not appear on the video collection, Who Cares a Lot?: The Greatest Videos.
+It does not appear on the video collection, Who Cares a Lot?
+The Greatest Videos.

 The album's third and final single was "Evidence", released on May 8, 1995.
-The band made an appearance the previous month on the Australian variety show Hey Hey It's Saturday to perform the song, which eventually peaked at number 32 in the UK and number 27 in Australia.
+The song draws from jazz and lounge music, and was the only light song from the album to be released as a single.
+In April 1995, CMJ New Music Monthly wrote that it had guitar work reminiscent of Isaac Hayes and 1970s soul music.
+Faith No More made an appearance the previous month on the Australian variety show Hey Hey It's Saturday to perform the song, which eventually peaked at number 32 in the UK and number 27 in Australia.
 A video was made for the song, directed by Walter A. Stern.
+In 1997, the song was used in an episode of Homicide: Life on the Street, titled "Deception".